Harkiratsran7/Machine-Learning-French-Sentiment-Analysis/README.md

-# Machine-Learning-French-Sentiment-Analysis
-French sentiment analysis with BERT
+# French sentiment analysis with BERT